Gabriel022/GFB__Exten_sion_Project/README.md

-Thx for applying to our startup.
-We are looking to hire an engineer asap so let's get things in motion.
-We've received lots of applicants all with unique experiences and I would love to interview you all and get to know you on a personal level, but it's sadly not feasible.
-We decided we'll only interview candidates that pass our custom take home challenge.
-I know take home challenges tend to be annoying and not worth the time but this one is different.
-I've spent lots of time and care building the challenge from scratch and making it fun and interesting.
-It's not a typical leetcode/algorithm/logic assessment; those have solutions that are easily accessible, and do a horrible job at measuring your ability to solve real problems.

-Anyone who passes the challenge immediately gets an interview with our CTO and thus has an extremely high likelihood of being hired.

 Here is the take home challenge:
 Figure out how to programmatically send disappearing photos on Telegram web using a chrome extension.